Trojaner/text-generation-webui-stable_diffusion/README.md

 - Use various image generation modes such as continous (generate image on each message) and interactive (generate image if asked so in chat).
 - Define generation rules for when and how to generate images.
 Can be used for character specific prompts and parameters, dynamically adding LoRAs on triggerwords, etc.
 - Face swap for generating consistent character images using FaceLabSwap, ReActor or FaceID (see [Ethical Guidelines](#ethical-guidelines)).
-- Generate images based roughly on a base reference image using IP Adapters.
+- Generate images based roughly on a base reference image using IP Adapter.

 ## Supported Stable Diffusion WebUI Extensions and Features
 - [FaceSwapLab](https://github.com/glucauze/sd-webui-faceswaplab)